ABOUT BOM SPECIES LIST BUTTERFLY HISTORY PIONEER LEPIDOPTERISTS METHODS

 20 Banded Hairstreak Satyrium calanus (Hübner, 1809)

 “The hairstreaks are among the most exquisite and delicate of all our butterflies” wrote Clarence M. Weed of the Lowell State Normal School, a century ago in his popular book Butterflies Worth Knowing (1919: 242).
-With only one short flight period each July, our seven Satyrium hairstreaks are also somewhat elusive, and all live a fairly targeted life style.
-They can be differentiated by host plant and degree of specialization.
+With only one short flight period each July, our seven Satyrium hairstreaks are somewhat elusive.
+But they can be differentiated by host plant and degree of specialization.
 The Banded and Oak Hairstreaks have several hosts among the oaks and hickories, and the Striped Hairstreak uses mainly cherries but has several hosts among the Rosaceae and Ericaceae.
-On the other hand, the Edwards’, Hickory, Coral and Acadian Hairstreaks are more specialized: Edwards’ selects mainly scrub oak, the Hickory Hairstreak hickories, the Coral cherries, and the Acadian willows.
+On the other hand, the Edwards’, Hickory, Coral and Acadian Hairstreaks are more specialized: Edwards’ selects mainly scrub oak, the Hickory Hairstreak bitternut hickory, the Coral cherries, and the Acadian willows.

 Photo: Great Blue Hill, Milton, MA, F. Model 6-27-2010

-First described by Hübner, the Banded was known as Thecla falacer to most nineteenth century lepidopterists, and the name ‘falacer’ is still attached to the subtype which flies in most of eastern United States (e.g. Pelham 2008).
-In Massachusetts, Harris (1862) described a ‘Thecla falacer’ which could be either a Banded or an Edwards’; Scudder says it’s an Edwards’ (1889:885).
+First described by Hübner, Banded Hairstreak was known as Thecla falacer to most nineteenth century lepidopterists, and the name ‘falacer’ is still attached to the subtype which flies in most of eastern United States (e.g. Pelham 2008).
+In Massachusetts, Harris (1862) described a ‘Thecla falacer’ which could be either a Banded or an Edwards’; Scudder says it’s an Edwards’ (1889:892).
+There is no Banded Hairstreak in Harris' 1822-1850 collection (Index).
+But F. H. Sprague collected it in Wollaston (now Quincy) in 1878 (Sprague 1879b); this and an 1869 specimen from Andover are the earliest dated specimens in the MCZ.

-As forests declined between 1600 and 1850, this hairstreak probably suffered population losses (Table 1), but it still seems to have been fairly common in Scudder’s day.
-At the turn of the century, Scudder found the Banded well distributed around the state, with specimens from Andover, Woburn, Dorchester, Wollaston, Quincy, Cape Cod, Amherst, Springfield (“abundant”), Mt.
-Tom, [North] Leverett, Mt.
-Toby, and Montague (1889:889).
-Pre-1900 specimens from most of these areas, as well as from Deerfield (1885) are still in the Harvard MCZ today.
-Maynard (1886) says it was “not uncommon in Massachusetts” in July.
+As forests declined between 1600 and 1850, this hairstreak may have suffered population losses (Table 1), but edge habitat and nectar sources probably increased, and Banded Hairstreak still seems to have been common by 1900.
+Maynard (1886) says Banded Hairstreak was “not uncommon in Massachusetts” in July.
+Scudder (1889: 890) found the Banded well distributed in the state, listing specimens from Andover, Woburn, Dorchester, Wollaston, Quincy, Cape Cod, Amherst, Springfield (“abundant”), Mt.
+Tom, Leverett, Mt.
+Toby, and Montague.
+F. H. Sprague's specimens from Amherst (1885), Deerfield (1885), North Leverett (1878), and Montague (1885) are in the Harvard MCZ.

 There does not seem to be much evidence for change in the status of Banded Hairstreak since Scudder’s day.
-One might expect population increases as forests re-grew, but declines where forests became dense and closed-canopied.
-Habitat gains in some areas were probably also balanced by losses in areas of heavy development.
-Early twentieth-century (1900-1930) specimens in the Harvard MCZ and at Boston University show Banded Hairstreak to have been present in Harwich, Needham, Springfield, and Tyngsboro.
-Farquhar (1934) adds Andover, Boxford, Marblehead, Middleton, Stoneham, and Essex north of Boston, as well as Woods Hole, Brookline, Waltham, Malden, Auburndale and Amherst.
-By the 1940’s it is reported to be “widely distributed” on Martha’s Vineyard, but still is “not recorded” from Nantucket (Kimball and Jones 1943).
+One might expect population increases as forests re-grew, followed by declines where forests became dense and closed-canopied.
+Habitat gains in some areas were probably balanced by losses in areas of heavy development.
+Early twentieth-century (1900-1945) specimens in the Harvard MCZ and at Boston University show Banded Hairstreak to have been present in Harwich, Needham, Tyngsboro, Wellesley and Weston.
+Farquhar (1934) adds Andover, Boxford, Essex, Marblehead, Middleton, and Stoneham north of Boston, as well as Woods Hole, to the south, Auburndale (now Newton), Brookline, Waltham and Malden around Boston, and Amherst to the west.
+At the AMNH and at UNH are many 1930's specimens from Fall River, and at McGuire Center are 1930's specimens from Middleboro.
+By the 1940’s it is reported to be “widely distributed” on Martha’s Vineyard (6/30/1944 C. P. Kimball specimen in MCZ), but is still “not recorded” from Nantucket (Jones and Kimball 1943).
+In 1954 it was documented from Myles Standish SF in Plymouth (7/26/1954, H. C. Belcher, AMNH), and in 1956 from Mt Greylock (8/9/1956, New Ashford, no coll., MCZ).

 Host Plants and Habitat

-Banded Hairstreak’s larval hosts across its range include Chestnut Oak (Quercus prinus), White Oak (Q. alba), Red Oak (Q. rubra), as well as American Chestnut (Castanea dentata), walnuts (Juglans spp.), and hickories (Carya spp.)
+Banded Hairstreak’s larval hosts across its range include chestnut oak (Quercus prinus), white oak (Q. alba), red oak (Q. rubra), as well as American chestnut (Castanea dentata), walnuts (Juglans spp.), and hickories (Carya spp.)
 (Scott 1986).
-In Massachusetts, the main hosts appear to be oaks, especially Red (Q. rubra) and Scrub (Q. ilicifolia) oaks.
+In Massachusetts, the main hosts appear to be oaks, especially red (Q. rubra) and scrub (Q. ilicifolia) oaks.
 Sam Jaffe found Banded Hairstreak caterpillars abundant in the Great Blue Hills in 2009, and scrub and red oaks were the dominant hosts.
 He found one caterpillar on hickory and one eating birch at Wompatuck State Park (Jaffe 2009).
-In 2002, D. L. Wagner and others found Banded Hairstreak larvae on Quercus ilicifolia in Foxborough, MA (comm. from J. O’Donnell to C. Hitchcock 12/3/2010).
-Interestingly, the Connecticut Atlas found Banded Hairstreak larvae in the wild only on hickories -- Shagbark (Carya ovata), Pignut (C. glabra), Mockernut (C. tomentosa) -- and Black Walnut (Juglans nigra) and Butternut (Juglans cinerea), but not on oaks.
+In 2002, D. L. Wagner and others found Banded Hairstreak larvae on Q. ilicifolia in Foxborough, MA (comm. from J. O’Donnell to C. Hitchcock, 12/3/2010), and in June 2013 on red oak at Great Blue Hill.
+Interestingly, the Connecticut Atlas found Banded Hairstreak larvae in the wild only on hickories -- shagbark (Carya ovata), pignut (C. glabra), mockernut (C. tomentosa) -- and black walnut (Juglans nigra) and butternut (Juglans cinerea), but not on oaks.

 Relative Abundance Today

-The Banded is our most often-seen hairstreak; MBC sight records rank it as “Uncommon-to-Common” (Table 5).
+Banded Hairstreak is our most often-seen hairstreak; MBC 2000-2007 sight records rank it as “Uncommon-to-Common” (Table 5).
 It is the only hairstreak to reach this category, all the others being “Uncommon.”

 Chart 20: MBC Sightings per Total Trip Reports, 1992-2009

 Chart 20 shows a highly unusual number of Banded Hairstreaks in 1992; this ‘outlier’ reading is due to an incredibly high number reported from the Foxboro NABA Count that year.
-While Banded Hairstreaks do exhibit local population expansions and declines, a population explosion of such magnitude was not seen in any of the subsequent 17 years of MBC field trips and counts statewide.
+While Banded Hairstreaks do exhibit local population expansions (see above), a population explosion of such magnitude was not seen in any of the subsequent 17 years of MBC field trips and counts statewide.
 The Foxboro NABA Count of the same area the next year (1993) turned up only 17 Banded Hairstreaks, and Foxboro counts in succeeding years never topped 25.
-The 1992 report should therefore be discounted.

 Statewide Distribution and Locations

-Banded Hairstreak is reported from 106 out of some 300 towns 1992-2009, and is broadly distributed across the state, from the Berkshires to the islands.
+Banded Hairstreak is reported from 126 out of 351 towns 1992-2013, and is broadly distributed across the state, from the Berkshires to the islands.
+With some searching, it could probably be found in all towns not heavily urbanized.
+However, the larger concentrations have been reported from east and central Massachusetts; the numbers from Berkshire County have been comparatively low.

 Banded Hairstreak is usually found in small numbers at any one location, but some locations have yielded particularly high numbers from a single visit.
-Two especially reliable and productive locations are Horn Pond Mtn Woburn, and Great Blue Hill Canton, both “mountain-top islands” near Boston, surrounded by suburbs.
-At Horn Pond, Bandeds are found nectaring on New Jersey Tea in early July in company with other hairstreaks; maximum numbers reported are 18 on 6/23/2004 M. Rines and R. LaFontaine; and 17 on 6/27/2008 R. LaFontaine.
+Two especially reliable and productive locations are Horn Pond Mountain in Woburn, and Great Blue Hill in Canton, both “mountain-top islands” near Boston, surrounded by dense suburbs.
+At Horn Pond Mountain, Banded Hairstreaks are found nectaring on New Jersey tea in early July in company with other hairstreaks; the largest concentrations reported are 40 on 6/29/2013 H. Hoople et al., 18 on 6/23/2004 M. Rines and R. LaFontaine; and 17 on 6/27/2008 R. LaFontaine.

-At Great Blue Hill south of Boston, recent maxima of 39 on 7/8/2006 M. Champagne and E. Nielsen and 32 on 7/4/2009 E Nielsen were reported.
+At Great Blue Hill south of Boston, recent high counts are 58, 6/30/2013, S. Moore et al.; 75, 7/3/2011, E. Nielsen (and 50 and 30 on 6/29/11 and 7/6/11 by other observers); and 39 on 7/8/2006 M. Champagne and E. Nielsen.
 Sam Jaffe in 2009 found Banded Hairstreak caterpillars to be abundant in the Blue Hills, especially common on the western face and summit of Great Blue Hill, but also present on the slopes of Buck Hill and Chickatawbut.
 He also found many larvae at Wompatuck State Park in Hingham.

 Broods and Flight Period

-Like all our Satyrium hairstreaks, the Banded has a single, annual brood.
-MBC records show a flight time stretching from the second week in June through the third week in August, with a peak the first two weeks of July (http://www.naba.org/chapters/nabambc/flight-dates-chart.asp).
+Like all our Satyrium hairstreaks, Banded Hairstreak has a single, annual brood.
+MBC 1993-2008 records show a flight time stretching from the second week in June through the third week in August, with a peak the first two weeks of July (http://www.naba.org/chapters/nabambc/flight-dates-chart.asp).

-Unlike Coral Hairstreak, Banded Hairstreak does not appear to have advanced its flight period significantly over the 1986-2009 period, according to a study done at Boston University using MAS Atlas and MBC records (Polgar, Primack et al. 2013).
+Unlike Coral Hairstreak, Banded Hairstreak does not appear to have advanced its flight period significantly over the 1986-2009 period, according to a study using both MAS Atlas and MBC records (Polgar, Primack et al. 2013).
+However, calculations over a longer time period (1986-2012) do show some flight advancement by Banded Hairstreak, although not as much as that of other hairstreaks (Williams et al. 2014).

 Scudder makes the somewhat surprising statement that “It is much more abundant during July than subsequently, but occurs also during the whole of August and has even been taken in the first week of September...”
 (1889: 890-1).
 A search of MCZ and Boston University specimens shows no September Banded Hairstreaks from Massachusetts; the latest taken in this state in the 19th or early 20th centuries was 8/11/1883, North Leverett, Mass. by F. H. Sprague.
-As noted, the latest date in MBC/BOM records is 8/20.
+Scudder may have been referring to Connecticut or Rhode Island.

 Outlook